Finished 2020 Quilt Projects

 - English Paper Piecing Project– half hexies – I haven’t been working on this since shelter-in-place started.

 Ready for Quilting

 I still have WIPs.
 Who doesn’t, after all?
 A project in the ‘UFO’ category means I am stalled.
 A nicer way of saying UFO is a WIP.
 The list is a lot shorter and the projects are newer, for the most part.

-- FOTY 2019 – this is now on the list since 2019 is over and I have the squares.
+- FOTY 2019 – this is now on the list since 2019 is over and I have the squares, theoretically, ready to sew.